IT2901-24-2018/vapi/README.md

 API_PASSWORD=yourpassword
 ```

-## Vapi example scripts

-Start the server again:

-`sudo make`

-To run our example road segmenter `example_roadnet_to_db.py`, open a new terminal, then make a bash-shell in your container with:
+To run our example road segmenter `example_roadnet_to_db.py`, make sure that the server is running.
+Open a new terminal, then make a bash-shell in your container with:

 `sudo docker exec -t -i vapi_django_1 /bin/bash`